 - The Commits tab - lists all the commits that will get merged.
 You can click to view a single commit.

 The overview tab captures all of the team's activity on the pull request in one place, right from the initial creation, through to when it is finally merged (or declined), with all the comments, replies, and commits that happen along the way.

 The diff view highlights the changes between the source and target branch.
-You can choose whether you want to highlight word level changes in the diff, or display details like comments and whitespace changes from the Diff view settingsicon.
+You can choose whether you want to highlight word level changes in the diff, disable word wrap, or display details like comments and whitespace changes from the Diff view settingsicon.